Background

 Antisocial personality disorder was formerly called psychopathy or more colloquially, sociopathy.

-Some scholars such as Robert Hare still distinguish psychopathy from near antisocial behavior.
+Some scholars such as Robert Hare still distinguish psychopathy from mere antisocial behavior.
+They advocate for a separate diagnosis of psychopathy.

 The disorder of antisocial personality disorder appears in early adolescence but criminal behavior and substance abuse abate with age, usually by the fourth or fifth decade of life.

 Antisocial personality disorder may have a genetic or hereditary determinant in brain and physiological abnormalities.
+It afflicts mainly men.

 The diagnosis is controversial and regarded by some scholars as scientifically unfounded, not a clinical entity.

 Psychopaths often regard other people as objects to be manipulated in instruments of ratification and utility.
+They have no discernible conscience.

+Psychopaths are devoid of empathy and this is very similar to narcissism.
 They find it difficult to perceive other people's nonverbal cues, needs, emotions or preferences akin to autistic spectrum disorder.

 But they're endowed with cold empathy, cognitive and reflexive empathy which allows them to gauge the motivations and vulnerabilities of other people properly.